List of websites blocked in the United Kingdom: Court ordered implementations targeting copyright and trademark infringement

 Sites are blocked using various methods across the "Big 5" UK ISPs, in accordance with Section 97A of the Copyright, Designs and Patents Act 1988, making it difficult to ascertain the extent to which a site is 'blocked' or not.
 In December 2014, the affected ISPs decided to publish more information about the blocking orders they received.

-If a user visits a blocked site within the United Kingdom, the user will be forwarded to www.ukispcourtorders.co.uk which includes the list of blocked domains and court orders.
+In the past, if a user visited a blocked site within the United Kingdom, they were forwarded to www.ukispcourtorders.co.uk which included a list of blocked domains and court orders.

-ISPs with over 400,000 subscribers subject to blocking orders:
+ISPs with over 400,000 subscribers subject to blocking orders include: